egonw/metabolomics-practical/pathways.md

 Continuing from the data set we looked at in the [previous section](./omics.md), we first have to define the two sitations we want to compare.
 Otherwise, we cannot saw which pathways are changed when comparing the two situations.
-Let's compare the read bloos cell samples with plasma:
+Let's compare the read blood cell samples with plasma:

 ```R